Xahidian/Software-Testing-1/README.md

 ## Contact

-If you have any questions or would like to discuss the Assignment further, feel free to reach out to me.
+If you have any questions or would like to discuss the project further, feel free to reach out to me.

 Thank you for visiting my Assignment!